hazer-hazer/Jacy-Dev-Book/_docs/compile-time-evaluation/cte-expressions.md

 * It is an enum whose variants are all CTEE types
 * It is a result of `const func`

-*
-> More on CTE structs and enums in next chapters
+> More on CTE structures and enums in next chapters